ddhartma/Spark-Machine-Learning/README.md

 # Spark - Machine Learning
 Why is Spark a powerful tool for **Big Data** Analytics?

 There are many other big data tools and systems, each with its own use case.
-For example, there are database system like Hadoop, Apache Cassandra and SQL query engines like Presto.
+For example, there are database systems like Hadoop, Apache Cassandra and SQL query engines like Presto.
 With regard to Hadoop, Spark - a slightly newer and faster technology than Hadoop - is currently one of the most popular tools for big data analytics.

 In case of Big Data it is easier to use a ***distributed system*** of multiple computers (e.g. hundreds of servers on the Amazon Data Center) than using a single machine.
 Spark is one framework that enables distributed computing.